TritonDataCenter/rfd/rfd/0150/README.md

 Prometheus image will contain a `certgen` script that generates this key upon provisioning.

+Prometheus must be able to resolve CNS-generated domain names.
+However, it is not sufficient to put CNS resolvers in `/etc/resolv.conf`.
+Theoretically, there could be an arbitrary number of CNS instances deployed in the Triton deployment, and we'd like Prometheus to be able to use all of the CNS resolvers.
+However, the native Go name resolution only looks at the first three resolvers in `/etc/resolv.conf`.
+To circumvent this limitation, the Prometheus zone will run its own BIND server listening on localhost.
+This will be the only entry in `/etc/resolv.conf`.
+The server will replicate the CNS zone locally, and forward all other requests to the Binder and public-internet resolvers.
+This will allow name resolution using an arbitrary number of CNS resolvers.

 Prometheus will store metrics for one month by default -- this will be a (SAPI) tunable -- on a delegate dataset to preserve across reprovisions.
 Long term storage of Prometheus metrics is the subject of